Diversity Immigrant Visa: Deceptive agencies

 The only way to enter the Diversity Visa lottery is by completing and sending the electronic form available at the U.S. Department of State website during the registration period.
 There are numerous companies and websites that charge a fee in order to complete the form for the applicant.
 The Department of State and the Federal Trade Commission have warned that some of these businesses falsely claim to increase someone's chances of winning the lottery, or that they are affiliated with the U.S. government.

 There have also been numerous cases of fraudulent emails and letters which falsely claim to have been sent by the Department of State and that the recipient has been granted a permanent resident card.
 These messages prompt the recipients to transfer a "visa processing fee" as a prerequisite for obtaining a "guaranteed" green card.
 The messages are sometimes sent to people who never participated in the lottery and can look trustworthy as they contain the recipient's exact name and contact details and what appears to be a legal notice.

 The Department of State has issued a warning against the scammers.
 It notes that any email claiming the recipient to be a winner of the lottery is fake because the Department has never notified and will not notify winners by email.
 The Department has urged recipients of such messages to notify the Internet Crime Complaint Center about the scam.

-The office of inspector general has identified multiple problems with DV lottery in several countries, including Ukraine, Ghana, Albania in embassy inspection reports.
+The office of inspector general has identified multiple problems with the lottery in several countries, including Ukraine, Ghana, and Albania in embassy inspection reports.

 According to testimony from Stephen A. Edson before the House Judiciary Committee, "in Bangladesh, for example, one agent is reported to have enrolled an entire phone book so that he could then either extort money from winning applicants who had never entered the program to begin with or sell their winning slots to others."